ballerina-platform/openapi-connectors/openapi/commercetools.pricingdiscount/Module.md

 ## Overview
 This is a generated connector for [Commercetools API v1](https://docs.commercetools.com/api/) OpenAPI specification.

-The commercetools Platform HTTP API offers an interface for programmatic access to the data stored on the platform and associated functionality.
+The commercetools Platform HTTP API(Pricing & Discount) offers an interface for programmatic access to to information on tax categories, product discount and discount code.

 ## Prerequisites